 Yet.
 How often I choose to allow these feelings to have a place in my heart and mind.

 In Luke 24:38 Jesus says to his disciples when they see him for the first time after his resurrection, “Why are you troubled, and why do doubts arise in your hearts?
 A couple thousand years later he could ask the same of me.

 Yes, there are troubles in our world.
 Just as there were troubles in the disciples’ world.
 They certainly had much to fear from an earthy perspective.
 Yet Jesus was saying in essence.
-I am here.
-I have done it.
-I have done what I came to do.
+I am here, I have done it, and I have done what I came to do.
 I am your Savior.
-And because of that truth, THE TRUTH, we do not need to fear!
+Therefore, because of that truth, THE TRUTH, we do not need to fear!
 Hosanna.
 “Salvation Has Come”.